CirclesUBI/domain-model/README.md

 ○	If the account holder is an organisation, the default currency is the group currency of the containing group

+## TYPES OF ACTORS

 ## Users

-●	Every Circles user is uniquely identified by their primary e-mail.
+●	A user is a unique, individual actor identified by their primary e-mail.

 ●	A user has a user profile with additional information such as first name, last name, picture, and so on.